for Veterans and the Public

 - Keep a notepad with you and write down your symptoms whenever they occur.
 This information can help your doctor to help you.

 - Build as much support as possible, including friends, family, and health care providers.
-Although it's possible to treat ADC successfully, it may take a while for some symptoms to go away.
+Although it's possible to treat HAND successfully, it may take a while for some symptoms to go away.

-It is completely normal to have an emotional reaction upon learning that you are HIV positive, such as anxiety, anger, or depression.
-These feelings do not last forever.
-As noted above, there are many things that you can do to help take care of your emotional needs.
+It is completely normal to have a negative reaction when you are diagnosed with HIV.
+These reactions do not last forever.
+As noted in this lesson, there are many things that you can do to help take care of your mental health needs.
 Here are just a few ideas:

-- Talk about your feelings with your doctor, friends, family members, or other supportive people.
+- Talk about your feelings with your providers, friends, family members, or other supportive people.

 - Try to find activities that relieve your stress, such as exercise or hobbies.